DanielMazurkiewicz/WebAI/README.md

 ## Advanced neural networks architectures

- - First layer and pipes located on first layer are always considered an "input" type of operation, that type can't be changed or used on other layers.
+ - First layer and pipes located on first layer are always considered an "input" type of operation, unless specifically permitted, no other types can't be used on first layer
- - For any sort of recurrent NN "pipes" could be used
+ - Pipes is a mechanism to introduce advanced NN architectures, they flexibly allow to get desired schema/shape of NN, some more sophisticated recurrent NN's can be easily achieved with it as well
- - Pipes could direct neuron outputs in both directions (forward and backward) - also to current layer/pipe as well
+ - Pipes can direct neuron outputs in both directions (forward and backward) - also to current layer/pipe as well
  - Piping to same or above layer means that outputs of that particular pipe/layer will be available there in next run
- - Activation function and other "future" options can be modified for every layer and every pipe in a layer
+ - Activation function can be modified for every layer and every pipe in a layer
- - Pipes could also be assigned names
+ - Pipes can also be assigned names
- - Layer could be build out of pipes only (as an option)
+ - Layer can be build out of pipes only (as an option)
- - Pipes on first layer adds additional inputs
+ - Pipes on first layer adds additional inputs in order of appearance
  - Pipes without property "to" pipe simply to next layer
+ - Layer can also define property "to"
- - If multiple pipes pipe to same pipe end then all of their outputs are joined together in order of appearance in JSON model
+ - If multiple pipes pipe to same pipe end then all of their outputs are joined together in order of appearance in JSON model.
+If outputs are multidimmensional, then number of all dimmensions (except last one) must match (otherwise error thrown).
+Last dimmension for result of such a join is in this case sum of last dimmensions
  - If piping to fixed size pipe end then size of piping layer or pipe must equal to size of pipe end, otherwise error thrown

  Core properties summary: